The Groundwork Daily Pillars

 • Use Masculinity As Structure to evaluate leadership and identity.

-• Use Discipline Before Dollars to evaluate financial behavior and systems.
+• Use Discipline Before Dollars to evaluate financial behavior and money systems.

-• Use the Relationship Structure Framework to evaluate how connection is built and repaired.
+• Use the Relationship Structure Framework to evaluate agreements, boundaries, and repair.

-• Use the Self Governance Framework to evaluate your internal rules and habits.
+• Use the Self Governance Framework to evaluate internal rules, inputs, and resets.

-• Use the Family Stability Framework to evaluate how your home holds pressure.
+• Use the Family Stability Framework to evaluate how the home holds pressure.

 Leave a Comment